Paralympic Family fun in London – part 2

-It’s amazing how quickly time passes you by, it only feels like last week that we went to London to have breakfast at Rainforest Cafe but it was actually almost a month ago now.
+It’s amazing how quickly time passes by, it only feels like last week that we went to London to have breakfast at Rainforest Cafe but it was actually almost a month ago now.
 It seems a little silly to be writing about something so long ago but this blog is here as my memory book of our family life so I don’t want to miss a thing, especially not a day that was as enjoyable as our day in London.

-After our breakfast at the Rainforest Cafe we made our way back to Westfield Stratford for National Paralympic Day which was being held at Queen Elizabeth Olympic Park.
+After our breakfast at the Rainforest Cafe, we made our way back to Westfield Stratford for National Paralympic Day which was being held at Queen Elizabeth Olympic Park.
 Hubby had seen it advertised on the TV a few days earlier and we thought it would be a good opportunity to educate the children on people with disabilities, all too often when out and about the children will stop and stare at people who look ‘different’.
-I have tried telling the children that they shouldn’t stare or that if they have any questions then we can talk about it.
+I have tried telling the children that they shouldn’t stare or that if they have any questions then we can talk about them.

 One of the first areas that we found ourselves in was the weight-lifting demonstrations.
-Little Bean really liked Natalie Blake and was astounded by the heavy weights that Natalie could lift.
+Little Bean really liked Natalie Blake and was astounded by the heavyweights that Natalie could lift.
 We encouraged Little Bean and Beanie Boy to ask the Paralympians why they were in a wheelchair or why they didn’t have arms/legs and were very proud of them when they did just that and listened intently as they spoke.

 Hubby was over the moon at Little Bean’s efforts with a hockey stick.
 Hubby is a very talented hockey player and keen sportsman.
-Curly likes to kick a ball around but he doesn’t have the same passion for sport as his Dad does, so when Little Bean picked up the hockey stick and appeared to have a natural affinity with it, I found it very hard to peel Hubby and LB away.
+Curly likes to kick a ball around but he doesn’t have the same passion for the sport as his Dad does, so when Little Bean picked up the hockey stick and appeared to have a natural affinity with it, I found it very hard to peel Hubby and LB away.

-Some time later, we made our way over to this mini-sports area where the children could have fun running, jumping, throwing and having a go on a rowing machine.
+Sometime later, we made our way over to this mini-sports area where the children could have fun running, jumping, throwing and having a go on a rowing machine.
 If this had been me as a child, I would have shied away and stuck by my Mum’s side but Little Bean and Beanie Boy couldn’t wait to get stuck in, we spent a verrrrry long time here and even had a few tears when we told them it was time to go.

 Jelly Bean had been a very good boy spending the day in his Stokke Crusi and quickly fell asleep once we started the walk back to Westfield.
-Beanie Boy protested that he was “not tired” but I after just five minutes walking, he fell asleep in a rather odd position in his sibling seat and stayed that way for then next hour.
+Beanie Boy protested that he was “not tired” but after just five minutes walking, he fell asleep in a rather odd position in his sibling seat and stayed that way for then next hour.

 We knew that we would be late getting home so we asked Little Bean where she might like to eat.
 It came as no surprise when she chose Pizza Express as it is her favourite place to eat.
 It was the perfect end to our family fun in London.